robotika/osgar/README.md

 Open Source Garden (Autonomous) Robot

-This is currently "placeholder" for long term filed robot project.
+This is currently "placeholder" for long term field robot project.